Image Segmentation, Compression and Reconstruction from Edge Distribution Estimation with Random Field and Random Cluster Theories: Introduction and Related Work

 As in $\cite{Guyon}$, we say that a random field $\mathbf{P}$ is \textbf{separable}, if the covariance of $\mathbf{P}$ can be written as the product of the variances of the marginals of $\mathbf{P}$.
 This definition of $\mathbf{P}$ necessarily requires that the image pixel intensities be modeled as a (separable) product of log-multi-linear processes, since the edge states are log-multi-linearly separable.

 From $\cite{Geman}$, $\mathbf{P}$ can be estimated as the global distribution of a collection of single-edge conditional distributions of $\mathbf{P}$ using a modified Metropolis algorithm applied to randomly selected edges in $\mathbf{E}$.
 A scale parameter $\beta$ in the log-multi-linear function is continuously adjusted according to a particular annealing schedule and each randomly selected edge state is changed to the opposite state in $\mathbf{S}$.
-After a state change is applied, if the computed value of the conditional of $\mathbf{P}$ is lowered, necessarily decreasing energy (entropy), then the changed state is maintained.
-Otherwise, the changed state is kept with a certain (predefined) uniform probability, $p \in (0,1)$.
+After a state change is applied, if the computed value of the conditional of $\mathbf{P}$ increases, which indicates decreasing energy (entropy), then the changed edge state is maintained.
+Otherwise, the changed edge state is kept with a certain (predefined) uniform probability, $p \in (0,1)$.

 A greedy algorithm of this sort allows us to check all local maxima while searching for the global, maximizing, equilibrium distribution of edge states for the current image, without getting stuck in local maxima.
 Any changed edge states resulting in a lower value of a conditional of $\mathbf{P}$ are reverted to the previous edge state with non-zero probability, $1-p$.
 In $\cite{Geman}$, it is shown that this algorithm necessarily leads to a global, energy minimizing, posterior probability distribution $\mathbf{P}$ for the current image.
 From $\cite[Thm.\ (8.1)]{Grimmett}$, we know that $\mathbf{P}$ is unique.